fsspec/kerchunk/_sources/test_example.rst.txt

 Since the invocation for xarray to read this data is a little involved, we recommend declaring the data set in an ``intake`` catalog.
-Alternatively, you might split the command into mlutiple lines by first constructing the filesystem or mapper (you will see this in some examples).
+Alternatively, you might split the command into multiple lines by first constructing the filesystem or mapper (you will see this in some examples).

 Note that, if the combining was done previously and saved to a JSON file, then the path to